BeniamG/METRICS-Lab/README.md

 ## Photo credits

-A big **think you** to Mykelle Walton for taking the amazing original images of the lab included on the site.
+A big **thank you** to Mykelle Walton for taking the amazing original images of the lab included on the site.